↑ ACT Festival 2015, Gwangju / South Korea – Workshops

 Austin’s School For Expressive Technology, US

-Avans University of Applied Sciences in Breda, The Netherlands
+Avans University of Applied Sciences in Breda, NL

-Bilkent University, Department of Communication and Design, Ankara
+Bilkent University, Department of Communication and Design, Ankara, TR

-Campus de la Fonderie de l’Image, Paris, France
+Campus de la Fonderie de l’Image, Paris, FR

 Career Tech High School, Piqua, Ohio, US